Resident Handbook - Quick Links

 NOTE: Never Place CASH in the Drop-Box!!
 PMI Georgia has a secure drop box that is left of the main entry door to our office.
 Important: Any funds put in the box after business hours will be posted the next day, and not the date you put it in the box.
 The box is located at our office address: 100 Glendalough Court (D-2) Tyrone, GA 30290.

-When you click the "Make a Payment" link above and log on to your account with your secure password, you will be able see all current charges for your account.
+When you click the "Make a Payment" link on your Portal and log on to your account with your secure password, you will be able see all current charges for your account.
 You may initiate payment on a one-time basis or you may configure automatic recurring rent payments for the duration of your lease.

 Note that short payment is not accepted.
 For example, if your rent is $1000 and you have accrued a late fee of $100 and a dispossessory fee of $250, then your balance is $1,350.
 Short payments will be rejected if you attempt to make them via our electronic payment service.
 If short rent checks are received at our P.O.
 Box we will mail them back to you rather than deposit them.
 Please contact the PMI Georgia office if you have questions about your account.